 GERMANY Effective: 1981 Control action: Totally banned for use as plant protection product.
 Reasons: Highly toxic to warm blooded animals and man; suspected of having teratogenic effects; toxicologically critical residues in stored products (reaction with ingredients).
 SLOVENIA Effective: 1997 Control action: Banned for use in agriculture.
 Reasons: This chemical was banned from the use in agriculture due to the effect of its toxic properties to human health and the environment according to the opinion given by the Commission on Poisons.
 SWEDEN Effective: 1991 Control action: Banned for use as a pesticide Uses still allowed: No remaining uses allowed.
 Reasons: This substance was suspended due to its carcinogenic properties.
-UNITED KINGDOM Effective: 1990 Control action: All uses revoked under the Control of Pesticides Regulations.
+UNITED KINGDOM Effective: 1990 Control action: All uses revoked for agriculture under the Control of Pesticides Regulations.
+Uses still allowed: No remaining uses allowed.